 1. Novel Analysis: The Trial

 Kafka’s The Trial invites endless interpretation.
 His friend Max Brod read it theologically: Existence itself is guilt.
 The only way to cleanse original sin is death.
-The existentialists saw it differently — modern institutions and law are absurdity incarnate, alienating the very people they were built for.
+And The existentialists saw it differently — modern institutions and law are absurdity incarnate, alienating the very people they were built for.
+Neither reading is wrong.
+But both fixate on “isolation” and “alienation,” stripping the work of any practical meaning.

+My reading is different.
+The Trial shows how unbearably boring a society becomes when procedure is everything.
 In a world ruled by HOW-to tutorials and algorithms, this is the most contemporary text Kafka ever wrote.
+Assuming you have not read this novel, I will provide an explanation of the plot.

 For Previous Articles,